Introduction

 The phases and their steps in a nutshell:

-3. Simplify the observations by describing the characteristics of each category in a simple way. -
+3. Simplify your observations by describing the shared characteristics of each category.

 1. Recognize the key elements that give rise to the different characteristics.